Shyft-to/js/README.md

 - `getInfo()`: This method returns you the information about an already launched Token.
 - `getOwners()`: Returns all owners hold the token, sorted by the amount they are holding (high to low).
   > This method supports pagination and only works with mainnet-beta network.
+- `create()`: Create your own fungible tokens.
+- `mint()`: This API lets you mint and create new units of your Fungible Token.
+This will increase the total supply of the token.
+In order to mint a token, you need to create it first.
+- `burn()`: This API lets you burn or decrease the supply of your Fungible Tokens.
+- `transfer()`: Transfer already minted tokens from one wallet to another wallet address.
+This does not change the total supply of the token.
+- `airdrop()`: Airdrop any SPL-20 token to the accounts of your choice, from 1 source account.

 ### Fetch info of a Fungible Token